2025-03-01 · medications, glp-1, prescription · 11 min read

 Expected outcomes (realistic results)

 Across GLP-1 medications, weight loss tends to build over months rather than weeks.
-Many trials show about 10–15% total body weight loss at 12–18 months with semaglutide and closer to 15–20% with tirzepatide.
+Many trials show about 10–15% total body weight loss at 12–18 months with semaglutide and closer to 15–20% with tirzepatide (sold as Mounjaro for diabetes).
 Appetite changes often start within the first month, while the biggest losses typically occur between months 3–12.
 Stopping therapy commonly leads to regain, so durability depends on continued treatment and lifestyle changes.

 Risks, side effects, or downsides